nineinchnick/ofp-editor/CONTRIBUTING.md

 ## HTML

-There isn't much HTML in iD, but what there is is similar to JS: 4 spaces always, indented by the level of the tree:
+There isn't much HTML in ofp-editor, but what there is is similar to JS: 4 spaces always, indented by the level of the tree:

 ```html